Roy Roundtree: College career

 Roundtree followed Junior Hemingway as the second person to wear Desmond Howard's "Michigan Football Legend" jersey number 21.
 On November 10, 2012, Roundtree recorded 139 receiving yards against Northwestern, including a 53-yard reception to set up the game tying field goal and then a 17-yard reception on the game-winning drive in overtime.
-Playing in his final game at Michigan Stadium, a 42-17 victory over Iowa, Roundtree caught five passes for 83 yards and a touchdown.
+Playing in his final game at Michigan Stadium, a 42–17 victory over Iowa, Roundtree caught five passes for 83 yards and a touchdown.
 Roundtree was an All-Big Ten honorable mention by both the coaches and the media.
 He posted his four highest receiving yardage totals of the season after Devin Gardner replaced Denard Robinson at quarterback.
 Roundtree was the second leading receiver on the team with 31 receptions for 580 yards, leading the team with an average of 18.7 yards per catch.
 Following the season, Roundtree participated in the January 19, 2013 Raycom College Football All-Star Classic, making a 39-yard catch and returning 2 punts.

 Professional career

-Roundtree signed an undrafted free agent contract with the Cincinnati Bengals following the 2013 NFL Draft.
+Roundtree signed an undrafted free agent contract with the Cincinnati Bengals following the 2013 NFL draft.
 He was released during the final roster cut on August 31.

 In 2015, Roundtree signed with the Colorado Ice of the Indoor Football League (IFL).
-Roundtree made his professional debut on March 15, 2015, catching 3 touchdowns, during a 59-40 loss to the Sioux Falls Storm.
+Roundtree made his professional debut on March 15, 2015, catching 3 touchdowns, during a 59–40 loss to the Sioux Falls Storm.

-Personal
+Personal life

 His father was one of his pee wee football coaches.
 His mother is Sheila Roundtree.
 Some of his Michigan teammates call him "Tree", for short.
 He is the nephew of Jeff Graham.